Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - At home, as 4.5-point underdogs or more, the Ravens are winless ATS (0-3).

-- In away games, Green Bay is 4-3 overall and 5-2 against the spread.
+- Green Bay is 4-3 overall, and 5-2 against the spread, away from home.

-- On the road, the Packers are unbeaten ATS (1-0) as 4.5-point favorites or more.
+- The Packers are unbeaten ATS (1-0) on the road as 4.5-point favorites or more.

-- Green Bay has hit the over twice in seven road games this season.
+- Green Bay has gone over the total twice in seven road games this season.

 Powered by Data Skrive.